jeremylynch83/drjeremylynch/master.md

 After the procedure the catheters are removed and the blood vessel in the groin or wrist is sealed off with a collagen plug or manual compression to prevent bleeding.

-The procedure usually takes takes 2-3 hours.
+The procedure usually takes 2–3 hours.

 ## Will it hurt?